 Q. No, I really think they’re open though?

 If sensitives around you are trembling in your presence and you’re not projecting your energy (plus you’re not their boss, carrying an assault rifle with patriotic stickers, and/or foaming at the mouth,) then okay, you’ve got me.
 But why did you land on this webpage?
-Unless you know you’re open and have room for improvement, I refer you back to the first question.
+Unless you know you’re open and have room for improvement, I refer you back to the first answer.
 Otherwise, congratulations you’re a very rare person, please keep grounded and be beautiful.